-The holiday season is usually a magical time in the city.
-Each winter ice skating rinks pop up all over Amsterdam, which are enjoyed greatly by both residents and visitors alike.
-Christmas in Amsterdam is typically not as retail-centric as in North America or in the UK, but the shopping streets and festive windows still bustle with people shopping for treats and gifts.
-Be it in commercial areas, such as Kalverstraat, or other areas with more independent stores, such as in the ‘9 Streets’ neighbourhood, many shops operate extended opening hours during the period.
-Most importantly, some special Christmas markets in and around the city enabling you to buy gifts from local producers.
+The holiday season can be a magical time in the city.
+Christmas in Amsterdam is typically not as retail-centric as it is in North America and the UK, but the streets still bustle with people looking for treats and gifts.
+Along the Kalverstraat, and other areas with more independent stores – like the ‘9 Streets’ neighbourhood – many places have extended opening hours.
+There are also Christmas markets in and around the city where you can find items from local producers.

 Sending gifts and cards

-When you’re sending cards or gifts during the holiday season, your local post office is typically the most accessible point for deliveries or advice.
+When you’re sending cards or gifts during the holiday season, your local post office is typically the most accessible point for deliveries and advice.
 If you are sending cards within the Netherlands, PostNL sells special Christmas stamps, which cost slightly less than regular stamps, and are valid throughout December for all mail that’s 50 grams or less.

-Modern technology means that it’s often incredibly popular to order bigger gifts online (via websites such as Bol.com or Amazon) and have them shipped directly to the recipient.
+With online shopping, you can order gifts through websites like Bol.com and Amazon and have them shipped directly to the recipient.
 But if you’re intending to create a more personal Christmas package for loved ones, keep in mind that international shipping times are typically longer at this time of year.
-In general, airmail packages to North America or Asia are best sent before 5 December, while those to other Western European destinations should be mailed by 15 December.
+In general, airmail packages to North America or Asia should be sent before 5 December, while treats heading to other Western European destinations should be mailed by 15 December.